potpiejimmy/my-ev-ride-web/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## AWS Setup
-Setup your AWS environment with this [AWS S3 and CloudFront Instruction](https://rynop.com/2017/04/20/howto-serve-angular2-app-from-s3-and-cloudfront-with-free-https/)
+Setup your AWS environment with this [AWS S3 and CloudFront Instruction](https://rynop.com/2017/04/20/howto-serve-angular2-app-from-s3-and-cloudfront-with-free-https/).
 Attention: Be aware of the following points:
 1. When creating SSL-Certificate, make sure your region is set to "N. Virgina".
 The certificate cannot be selected in CloudFront settings when region of the certificate is not "N. Virginia"!
 2. Set the "Alternate Domain Names" in your second CloudFront to "yourDomain.com" (don`t leave them empty)
 3. For your redirection A-Record in Route53, use your second CloudFront Domain instead of S3 Bucket.
 S3 Bucket cannot handle HTTPS!

 ## S3 Management
-To upload a new revision of the app, execute the following command from your dist folder:
+To upload a new revision of the app, execute the following command from your app dist folder:
 `aws s3 cp . s3://your.bucket.name/ --recursive --include "*" --acl public-read --cache-control public,max-age=31536000,no-transform`

 ## CloudFront Management
-After uploading a new revision, you need to tell Cloudfront to invalidate the current app and to load the new app from S3:
+After uploading a new revision, you need to tell CloudFront to invalidate the current app and to load the new app from S3:
 `aws cloudfront create-invalidation --distribution-id YourDistributionId --paths /*`